Waterstones Debut Fiction Prize

-The Waterstones Debut Fiction Prize, established in 2022, is an annual literary award presented by Waterstones to the best debut fiction published in the previous 12 months.
+The Waterstones Debut Fiction Prize, established in 2022, is an annual literary award presented by British bookseller Waterstones to the best debut fiction published in the previous 12 months.
 The award is intended to "celebrate[] the very best fresh voices in fiction and share[] the joy and magic of discovering new authors."
 Fictional books of all genres are considered, "including genre fiction such as crime, sci-fi and fantasy as well as fiction in translation."